Bo Anders Persson interview about Pärson Sound, International Harvester, Träd, Gräs och Stenar & beyond

 Were you in any bands before forming Pärson Sound?
 Any releases from then?

 We started out as an artsy group making some more or less structured noises for various performances in Stockholm, sometimes using tape-loops, sometimes instruments, sometimes everything in the room.
 Sometimes planned, and sometimes driven by sheer panic!
-But when we got the base/drum thing going we met other audiences, while still having enough complexity to make the thing interesting to ourselves.
+But when we got the bass/drum thing going we met other audiences, while still having enough complexity to make the thing interesting to ourselves.
 It still strikes me, the kind of impact an audience can have on music!
 Our music at that time was 100% fueled by people.
 Standing, yelling, dancing or just sitting dropping their jaws!

-The Pärson sound record was compiled from tapes of the most diverging quality one could imagine, I for one did not have very high expectations.
+The Pärson Sound record was compiled from tapes of the most diverging quality one could imagine.
+I for one did not have very high expectations.
 But I was kind of smashed when I heard the result, at the release party.
 Thomas Gartz and others had sucked the most delicate vibrations possible out of those simple recordings.
 And kept me away from the process, perhaps a wise choice!
 I tend to be very much affected by my own feelings at the time of the performance, or by my own feeble performance, and so being unable to look at the whole picture.

 When we got our first gig as a (sort of) rock group, I had to come up with a name for the posters.
 Obviously I was lacking fantasy: “OK: Persson Sound” We soon changed it to Pärson Sound, to get it away from my own name.
 And later, to International Harvester, or Harvester.
 We reap the good ideas of the times, sort of.